fabioarciniegas/docker-security-tools/README.md

 # Usage

 Simply clone this repository and run docker on the directory of the tool you are interested in.
 See Readme.md on each directory for details.
+In general it will look like this:

 ```
-docker run -it code-analysis/php/Dockerfile
+docker build code-analysis/php
 ```

 # Contribute